 If you have recently purchased a brand new personal transportation vehicle, you may be wondering how to start an electric scooter.
 That’s where we come in.
 Read on to learn more about this, and don’t forget to check out the best e-scooters on the market today.
+However, if you would to see a specific model, you can read our Xprit folding electric kick scooter review.
+Or, you can check out our comparison of E100 vs E150 electric scooters that are made by Razor.

 We have assembled an easy-to-use list that should get you moving with your new electric scooter.
-Please note, each scooter features a different design, so the steps could vary slightly depending on your specific make and model.
+Please note each scooter features a different design, so the steps could vary slightly depending on your specific make and model.

 We recommend you invest in a good helmet, some knee pads, and some arm pads to start.

-You must always wear appropriate safety gear before riding an electric scooter, as these are moving vehicles.
+With knowing how to ride an electric scooter, it should come as no surprise that you must always wear appropriate safety gear before riding an electric scooter, as these are moving vehicles.
 We recommend you invest in a good helmet, some knee pads, and some arm pads to start.
 Have these items on your person before you begin to start the scooter and travel.
 Make sure the helmet is properly fastened and that any pads are comfortable enough that you won’t notice them during your trip.

 Place the scooter on a flat surface, such as a sidewalk or paved road, before stepping onto it.
 This will ensure that the scooter will start properly and that it will not roll down any kind of incline before you get going.
-As a general rule, you should always start a scooter while it is resting upon a flat surface.
+As a general rule, you should always start a scooter while it is resting on a flat surface.

 You should raise the scooter’s kickstand as you prepare to start the vehicle.
-Once the kickstand has been raised, be sure to place a good grip on the scooter so it does not fall.
+Once the kickstand has been raised, be sure to place a good grip on the scooter, so it does not fall.
 Whenever you depart an electric scooter, it is a good practice to always lower the kickstand.

 Adopt the correct stance to ride your particular scooter.
 Rest your weak leg on the scooter’s deck with your foot facing forward.
 Then, lean forward and grab the handlebars with both of your hands.